 Teach, Correct, Repeat

 One of my greatest pet peeves on earth is having to repeat myself.
 That said, I am learning that during this stage of child rearing – repeating oneself is something you have to get used to.
 I never thought I could tell someone to pick up a sock so many times but alas, here we are.
 The thing about redundancy though, is that eventually it sticks.
-Sure, I may spend the next two or three years telling this kid that lotion isn’t optional or to hang her towel up after her shower, but at least I know by college she’ll have it down pat.
-Critical to learning is hearing things over and over again.
+So, I may spend the next two or three years telling this kid that lotion isn’t optional or to hang her towel up after her shower, but at least I know by college she’ll have it down pat.
+Hearing things over and over again is critical to learning.
 For a while I struggled with feeling bad about this, thinking I was being obnoxious.
 Now I see that what more than once is better than not at all.
 There’s hope one day that things will get done and I won’t even have to say a word. *fingers crossed*

-One thing I believe that has inherently changed from growing up in the 80s and 90s, are the amount of boundaries that children have.
+One thing I believe that has inherently changed from growing up in the 80s and 90s, are the boundaries that children have.
 It seems like now – anything goes.
 Kids have access to so much with phones in their hands from infancy to personal laptops in 1st grade.
 It can be difficult as a parent to feel like you have a hold on what your children see and absorb.
-However I don’t ascribe to the notion that my kids have to receive everything life is offering simply because it’s available.
+However I don’t ascribe to the notion that my kids have to have access everything life is offering simply because it’s available.
 The most crucial value in my mind for children, is to maintain their innocence for as long as possible.
 Not in a way that makes them naive and oblivious but certainly one that gives them the freedom to just be children.
-That said, I’m mindful of screen time, cell phones can only be used on weekends, and social media is a no. Certainly this may change as we enter middle school but today – we’re okay with this plan.
+That said, my daughter doesn’t have a cell phone.
+And for now social media is a no. Certainly this may change as we enter middle school but today – we’re okay with this plan.

-This isn’t to shelter my girl from everything but it is to safeguard her from content or information she may not be ready to handle.
-Moreover it gives me the ability to teach her about life rather than some television show or meme doing that for me.
+This isn’t to shelter my girl from everything but to safeguard her from information she may not be ready to handle.
+Moreover it gives me the ability to teach her about life rather than a television show or meme doing the job.
 Let’s understand I am not anti-television or internet, I work in entertainment for god sake, but I firmly believe that everything out there isn’t for everyone.

 Are you in the midst of the tween years?
 What are some things you’ve learned along the way?